MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/conversation-design.md

 Conversation flows determine how the conversation progresses depending on what the user says or chooses.
 The goal of a good conversation flow is to guide the user through the interaction smoothly.
 Design a conversation flow that maps out possible interactions and decision trees based on user inputs.

-In a good conversation, there's a natural back-and-forth between participants.Conversation design ensures that the AI knows when to ask questions, when to provide infromation, and when to prompt the user for further clarification or action.
+In a good conversation, there's a natural back-and-forth between participants.Conversation design ensures that the AI knows when to ask questions, when to provide information, and when to prompt the user for further clarification or action.
 Design the conversation flow to manage transitions gracefully.

 ### Design fallback mechanisms